VoxaAI/voxa/docs/alexa-apis.rst

     :param active: list status, defaults to active (only value accepted for now)
     :returns Object: A JSON object with the specific list info.

-  .. js:method:: updateList(listId, name, state = 'active', version)
+  .. js:function:: updateList(listId, name, state = 'active', version)

     Updates list with the name, state, and version.